What Should I Tell My Loved Ones If I Am Addicted?

 Your family won’t feel comfortable with your addiction.
 You need to be ready to explain what your next steps will be.
 What sort of treatment can you enter?
 What programs have you spoken to?
 Which types of treatment seem best for your needs?
 When do you intend to enter treatment?
 What sort of help will you need from the people that you love?

 So much of addiction is colored by continual lying.
 You have likely eroded a lot of the trust that used to exist between you and the people you love.
 In order to begin reestablishing trust, you need to be honest.
 Don’t paint a rosy picture of rehab and recovery.
 Explain what it entails and how it will benefit you.
-For help understanding the role of drug addiction treatment, call 888-805-3559 and speak to an expert.
+For help understanding the role of drug addiction treatment, call 888-805-3559 Who Answers? and speak to an expert.

 Why Do I Need to Admit I Have a Problem?